To get started visit https://nhd.org/how-enter-contest for information about:

 - Student Resources

 Preparing a National History Day project is a very involved task for a student.
 Parental support is welcomed and encouraged.
-Students need to research and analyze their topic to create an outstanding project.
-They often need parental help.
-For example, a student might locate a primary source at a state library or historic site and need transportation.
+Students need to research and analyze their topic to create an outstanding project and will most likely need parental help with transportation to a library or historic site.

 - Encourage project progress

 - Be a sounding board for ideas